with-ICONists/pillars/README.md

 # pillars
-A repository of foundational themes and initiatives for the Wizards DAO
+A repository of foundational themes and initiatives for the ICONist DAO